 Diagnosis of Acne:

-A dermatologist carries out the acne diagnosis who first examines the skin to make sure that you have acne because several other conditions are there which look like acne.
+A dermatologist carries out the acne diagnosis and first examines the skin to make sure that you have acne because several other conditions are there that look like acne.
 Several techniques used by dermatologist use to identify the presence of the bacteria causing acne are:

 • Pillsbury scale